 However, the storage array sees over 200 GB in use

 The Pure Storage array considers zeros to be free space.
 So, short of issuing a TRIM command, which ASM does not do, overwriting the unused space with zeros will enable the array to return the space back to the unused pool.
 It turns out that Oracle and 3Par developed a tool in 2010 that performs this operation.
-It's called ASRU (ASM Space Reclaimation Utility), and it's basically a perl script and a couple of shell scripts.
-We have attached a tar ball to this knowledge base page.
+It's called ASRU (ASM Space Reclamation Utility), and it's basically a Perl script and a couple of shell scripts. (asru.zip)

 Specifically, ASRU performs these steps:

 - resize (shrink) the ASM disk group disks to the actual utilized size, plus some buffer (ALTER DISKGROUP foo RESIZE ALL SIZE bar)

 - writes zeros to the portion of the volume not claimed by resized disk group

 - resizes the disk group volumes back to their originally allocated size.

 We ran the ASRU utility FRA described above.

 Screen output: (note that it took approximately 22 minutes to write 404 GB)

 Afterward, the storage and the database are in closer (though not exact) agreement with the space utilization.